shaira yasmin berg

 SHAIRA’S current and upcoming PROJECTS:

 Shaira’s creative endeavours include a role opposite BAFTA and Emmy award-winner David Tennant in The Hack (2025), and her ongoing work on Gaslight (2025), an independent film she wrote and produced.
-She is also working with BAFTA award-winning game studio Ninja Theory to design immersive virtual reality scenarios for her PhD research at the University of Cambridge, blending storytelling and science to deepen our understanding of trauma and mental health.
+She also worked with BAFTA award-winning game studio Ninja Theory to design immersive virtual reality scenarios for her PhD research at the University of Cambridge, blending storytelling and science to deepen our understanding of trauma and mental health.

-upcoming book, audiobook and podcast series
+upcoming book, audiobook and podcast DRAMA series

 the heimdall project